Sohaila Kapur: Career

 After working with Times of India for like ten years as a journalist.
 She then devoted herself to free lance writing.
 She has written over hundred articles for magazines and newspapers.
 In 1983, she also authored a book on Indian esoteric rites, called Witchcraft in Western India.

 She has also anchored shows for channels like Doordarshan and Omni Television.
 She is also engaged as an anchor-journalist for Lok Sabha TV.

 As a playwright, she had written several plays.
 In 2002, she directed her first play a musical called Yeh Hai Mumbai Meri Jaan.
 It was premiered at the Traverse Theatre at Edinburgh.

 She also directed the play titled Rumi: Unveil the Sun, which got critical and popular acclaim.
 The play was nominated as one of the best plays produced in the country and best play director at the Mahindra Excellence in Theatre Awards in 2008 at New Delhi.

+She has also played a role in Banegi Apni Baat telecasted on Doordarshan in the 90s.

 Personal life

 Sohaila first married Anirudh Limaye, but the marriage ended in divorce.
 Then she married Ontario based Chartered Accountant Anil Charnalia.

-On 23 October 1999, her husband Anil Charnalia died during an airplane flight from a massive Heart Attack.
+On 23 October 1999, her husband Anil Charnalia died during an airplane flight from a massive heart attack.
 A big lawsuit was filed against the airlines due to negligence.